balder-dev/balder/doc/source/basics/execution_mechanism.rst

             pass

-With this both definitions, the single scenario ``ScenarioLogin`` and the single setup ``SetupBasic``, Balder will totally create 6 possible variations:
+With these both definitions, Balder will create six variations:

 .. code-block:: none